hactazoff/AVR-Reileta/README.md

 - `RESPONSE_EVENT` is the event of the response.
 - `RESPONSE_SUBGROUP` is the subgroup of the response.
 - `DATA_OBJECT` is the data of the response.
+- `ERROR_CODE` is the error code of the response.
+- `ERROR_MESSAGE` is the error message of the response.

 #### General